voigtjr/rkbeets/README.md

 ### Importing from rekordbox to beets

-Just import the files normally using the `import` command.
+Import files using `beets import`.

 # Installation